dokelung/jojo/README.md

 ### core settings of jojo

-put all photos under content/images and just specify the base name of it in following settings:
+put all photos under `content/images` and just specify their base names in following settings:

 #### specify site icon